 Data in Context

-- Understand how data visualisations need to work in conjunction with supporting text and commentary
+- Understand how data visualisation needs to work in conjunction with supporting text commentary

 12:15 - 13:00